KyleTheScientist/dinoworld4/DW4.md

 - Goal: Retrieve shrine fragment and reactivate portal
   - [ ] Obtain three chicken legs to activate the portal (maybe all of these should be hidden collectibles?)
+	- [x] One in cafe.
+Coffee machine steams up, pops open bin, drumstick falls out
+	- [x] One in jail, in cabinets?
+	- [ ] One in speakeasy, pops out of sax?
-  - [ ] Obtain the passcode for the padlock of the cave entrance in the sewer
+  - [x] Obtain the passcode for the padlock of the cave entrance in the sewer
 	- [x] Overhear the passcode in the speakeasy.
 (Need to hide the mayor NPC on street after completing his quest)
 	  - [x] Enter speakeasy by obtaining the membership requirements: Membership password (roar), Membership ring, bribe